giros-dit/yang-to-ngsi-ld/testbeds/gnmi/docker/gnmi-json-parser-queries-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceRoutedVlanIpv6StateCountersInForwardedPkts.md

 # InterfaceRoutedVlanIpv6StateCountersInForwardedPkts

 The number of input packets for which the device was not their final IP destination and for which the device attempted to find a route to forward them to that final destination.
-YANG module: openconfig-if-ip.yang
+Reference: RFC 4293 - Management Information Base for the Internet Protocol (IP)  YANG module: openconfig-if-ip.yang

 ## Properties